 For years, an anonymous individual sent Pokimane aggressive, vulgar emails.
 She opened up about it during a 2019 stream, not seeking sympathy but processing the psychological toll of constant vigilance.

-This kind of sustained threat creates exactly the hypervigilant mindset that characterizes Type 6s—except in her case, the paranoia is justified.
+This kind of sustained threat creates exactly the hypervigilant mindset that characterizes Type 6s.
+Except in her case, the caution is justified.

 Burnout and Recovery